Infants generally sleep without any bedding in their crib other than a fitted sheet.

 We would suggest not using a memory foam pillow for a toddler.
 Memory foam requires a bit of force to compress.
 The weight of your head is usually enough to generate suitable compression.

-Since toddlers are smaller in size, their heads can’t generate enough force to compress the pillow, and it ends up being too firm – and uncomfortable.
+Since toddlers are smaller in size, their heads can’t generate enough force to compress the pillow.
+It just ends up being too firm – and uncomfortable.

 When To Transition From A Toddler Size To A Larger Pillow

-In general, most children are ready to graduate to the use of a larger standard-sized pillow for sleeping at the time that they move to a larger children’s size bed – usually a Twin or a Full size.
+Most children are ready to graduate to a standard-sized pillow when they move to a larger children’s size bed.
+(Usually a Twin or Full size).

 Your young son or daughter may start placing a stuffed animal or blanket underneath or on top of the toddler pillow for comfortable sleeping.